sonnn1505/Studying/speaking-park1.md

 Not exactly.
 While weekdays are usually similar due to work, weekends are more varied with different activities and relaxation.

 ### 3. Tell me about your typical weekday and your typical weekend.
 - Weekday: I usually wake up at 7 AM, have breakfast, and start work by 9 AM.
-I work until 6 PM with breaks in between Evenings are for dinner, some leisure activities, and then I go to bed around 11 PM.
+I work until 6 PM with breaks in between Evenings are for dinner, and some leisure activities, and then I go to bed around 11 PM.
 - Weekend: I wake up a bit later, around 8 AM.
 Weekends are for hobbies, spending time with family and friends, and sometimes catching up on work or studying.
-I also enjoy outdoor activities or exploring new places.
+I also enjoy outdoor activities and exploring new places.

 ### 4. What is the balance of work/study and free time in your normal day?
 On weekdays, most of my time is dedicated to work, but I make sure to have a few hours of free time in the evening.
 Weekends have a better balance with more free time for personal activities.